 This program ensures that servers of alcoholic beverages and their managers learn the dangers of serving alcohol to minors and over-serving alcohol to patrons.
 This program reduces alcohol-related harm within communities.
 This new mandate created a new training requirement for an estimated 1,000,000 on-premises alcohol servers, their managers, and licensees.

-Beginning July 1, 2022, all alcohol servers and their managers must have valid RBS certifications from an ABC accredited RBS training provider and pass an online ABC administered RBS exam.
+Effective July 1, 2022, all alcohol servers and their managers must have valid RBS certifications from an ABC-accredited RBS training provider and pass an online ABC-administered RBS exam.
 New employees must complete this training within 60 calendar days from the first date of employment.

 The California ABC’s mission is to ensure effective RBS training for servers and their managers to curb harm related to underage drinking and the overuse of alcohol within California communities.

-Beginning July 2022, any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS within sixty (60) days of the date of initial employment.
+Any ABC licensee who has an “ABC On-Premises License” will need to have their staff (alcohol servers and managers of alcohol servers) trained and certified in RBS.
 This classification of licensee includes, but is not limited to, restaurants, bars, fast-casual dining, tasting rooms (including off-sale locations), hotels, and stadiums.

 RBS certification means that the alcohol server has successfully completed training by an ABC-approved training provider and passed the alcohol server certification exam (hosted by ABC).
 Once the server passes the training and exam, certification is valid for three (3) years.
 The alcohol server certification must be renewed before it expires to remain compliant.